Choi Doo-ho: Ultimate Fighting Championship

-Choi next faced Jeremy Stephens on January 14, 2018 at UFC Fight Night: Stephens vs. Choi.
+Choi next faced Jeremy Stephens on January 14, 2018 at UFC Fight Night 124.
 He lost the fight via TKO in the second round.
 Both participants were awarded Fight of the Night.

-Choi faced Charles Jourdain on December 21, 2019 on UFC on ESPN+ 23.
+Choi faced Charles Jourdain on December 21, 2019 on UFC Fight Night 165.
 After knocking Jourdain down in the first round, Choi eventually lost the fight via TKO in the second round.
 Both participants were awarded Fight of the Night awards.

 Choi was scheduled to face Danny Chavez on July 31, 2021 at UFC on ESPN 28.
 However, Choi had to pull out of the bout due to injury.

 Returning after a three-year layoff, Choi faced Kyle Nelson on February 4, 2023, at UFC Fight Night 218.
 After a point deduction in the third round due to a headbutt, the fight ended in a majority draw.
 9 out of 11 media outlets scored the fight as a win for Choi.

 Choi faced Bill Algeo on July 20, 2024 at UFC on ESPN 60.
 He won the fight by technical knockout in the second round.

 Choi faced Nate Landwehr on December 7, 2024 at UFC 310.
 He won the fight by technical knockout via ground punches and elbows in the third round.

 Choi was scheduled to face Daniel Santos on September 27, 2025 at UFC Fight Night 260.
 However, Choi withdrew for unknown reasons and was replaced by Yoo Joo-sang.

+Choi was scheduled to face Gavin Tucker on April 18, 2026 at UFC Fight Night 273.
+However, Tucker had not signed a bout agreement and subsequently announced his retirement from mixed martial arts.

+Choi's bout with Daniel Santos was re-scheduled to take place on May 9, 2026 at UFC 328.
+However, it was later moved to UFC Fight Night 276 one week later on May 16, 2026 for unknown reasons.
+Choi won the fight by technical knockout in the second round.
+This fight earned him a $100,000 Fight of the Night award.

+Choi faced Patrício Pitbull on September 19, 2026 at UFC 331.
+He lost the fight by knockout in the first round.